tsanhan/dotnet-dating-app/README.md

-Fixing the messages component
+Deleting messages on the API

-ok so first thing we'll fix the entry point of the page and we move on from there. go to messages.component.ts
+go to MessagesController.cs

-ok so we can test in the browser to see the image flickering gone.
+ok so we done with the API.

-up next: deleting messages
+up next do the same take care fo teh client.